colorcube/simulatestatic/README.md

 **Adds the possibility to have Speaking URLs in the TYPO3 Frontend pages.**

+Have a look at https://github.com/colorcube/simulate_static_urls as alternative which is more or less backward compatible.

+## Overview

 The extension was excluded from the TYPO3 core with version 6.0 and is available from the TER (version 2.0.0).